 EduFocal is an online social learning community.
 The company is focused on using technology to enrich the learning experience outside of the classroom as well as to help ideate and innovate the way we move forward with technology in education.

-The idea to create EduFocal came to Gordon Swaby in 2010 and more than 2-million lines of coding later EduFocal Limited was launched at The Jamaica Pegasus Hotel on March 15, 2012.
+The idea to create EduFocal, a social learning platform came to Gordon Swaby in 2010 and more than 2-million lines of coding later EduFocal Limited was launched at The Jamaica Pegasus Hotel on March 15, 2012.

 Of EduFocal, Swaby says it is an “intuitive product that isn’t only cool and fun to use but also boosts students comprehension and retention skills.
 EduFocal’s mission is to become the premiere social learning platform in the Caribbean”.